ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Features
 {: #v171-features}
-- Resolves Secure Gateway Client UI vulnerability
+- Resolve Secure Gateway Client UI vulnerability
-- Resolves issue related to UDP connections
+- Resolve issue related to UDP connections
-- Resolves issue related to quality test
+- Resolve issue related to quality test
 - Refactor log generater
 - Add the startup option to define the proxy for the 9000 ws connection
 - Fixes `EADDRINUSE` error caused by listeners that do not execute a teardown appropriately when a destination is deleted.
-- Resolves issue where service instances bound to an application could not be deleted.
+- Resolve issue where service instances bound to an application could not be deleted.

 ## v1.7.0
 {: #v170}